mercadopago/devsite-docs/guides/automatic-payments/subscription-messaging.en.md

 ### Process subsequent payments

-For **subsequent payments** in the recurring messaging, you will need to resend the first payment's information to the [v1/payments](/developers/en/reference/payments/_payments/post) endpoint via the `point_of_interaction` parameter, modifying the data as shown below.
+For **subsequent payments** in the recurring messaging, you will need to resend the first payment's information to the [v1/payments](/developers/en/reference/payments/_payments/post) endpoint through the `point_of_interaction` parameter, modifying the data as shown below.

 - Indicate that **it is not** the first transaction (`first_time_use = FALSE`);
 - Indicate the payment `subscription_id` (we suggest using the `collector` + a unique subscription `ID `per user);